 The Extreme route shares the same start as the Classic route, but then it crosses the Burma Bridge (wire bridge).
 It then takes a tenuous line up the rocky ridge on the other side, with a section of cargo net to finish.

-Honister Classic Via Feratta takes approximately 2 – 2.5 hours.
+Honister Classic Via Feratta and Climb in the Mine both take approximately 2 – 2.5 hours.
 Honister Extreme Via Ferrata takes approximately 3-3.5 hours.
 Up to ten people can participate.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.